 - Sign up for a password manager, which could be free or paid.

-- Install the password manager on any devices where you’ll need it.
+- Install the password manager on any device where you’ll need it.
+Most password managers will work on PCs, Macs, and mobile devices.

-- Configure the password manager’s settings for the maximum level of security and privacy you can for your situation.
+- Configure the password manager’s settings for the maximum level of security and privacy to keep your login credentials safe and secure.
+We recommend using the two-factor authentication feature.

 - Move all your passwords into your password manager, then destroy any insecure copies of those passwords.